CodeTheCity/EMP/README.md

 CHALLENGE ONE : Assist someone moving to Aberdeen to find the GP of their choice based on a set of parameters (eg distance from home, gender, specialisms)

-CHALLENGE TWO : Explore how an empowered and informed citizen interact with health services (esp GPs) and the wider well-being and sporting / activities community organisations?
+CHALLENGE TWO : Explore how an empowered and informed citizen interacts with health services (esp GPs) and with wider well-being and sporting / activities community organisations?
 Compare and contrast the as-is 2014 position with the potential 2024 one.